Google Places Autocomplete Android Example

 Let’s get started to create an application with places autocomplete in android.

-First, In order to use Google Places API, you need to configure an API key in the Google developers console of your account.
+First, In order to use Google Places API, you need to configure an API key inthe Google developers console of your account.

 1. Go to the Google developers console and log in to your Google account.